 Those who apply too much pressure aren’t using the right brushing technique.

 The correct technique includes placing the brush at a 45-degree angle to your gums.
 With short strokes, brush each tooth back and forth.
 As you brush each tooth, remember to spend 30 seconds in each quadrant total.
-Use the seconds to clean the outer, inner, and bottom sides of each tooth.
+Use the seconds to clean each tooth’s outer, inner, and bottom sides.

 When you’re ready to clean the front teeth, use short up and down strokes while placing the toothbrush vertically to them.

-To fix the wrong technique, practice the correct one in the mirror until it’s second nature.
+Practice the correct one in the mirror until it’s second nature to fix the wrong technique.

 Most people make at least one brushing mistake.
-The advantage of living in 2021 is that there’s the technology built into the latest teeth cleaning tools and video tutorials online.
+The advantage of living in 2021 is the technology built into the latest teeth cleaning tools and online video tutorials.